The Gatwick drone is our version of the monster of Loch Ness

 The Gatwick drone is our version of the ‘monster of Loch Ness’

-Samira Shackle wrote a very well-researched and elaborate article for The Guardian explaining what happened during those few hectic days right before Christmas in 2018 when multiple drones were seen by a large number of people around the Gatwick Airport in the United Kingdom.
+Samira Shackle wrote a very well-researched and elaborate article for The Guardian explaining what happened during those few hectic days right before Christmas in 2018 when multiple drones were seen by a large number of people around the in the .

 “He immediately called the Gatwick control centre and reported what he had seen: two drones.
 One was hovering above a vehicle inside the airport complex, and the other was flying alongside the nearby perimeter fence.
 The message was relayed to senior management.
 Unauthorised drone activity is considered a danger to aircraft and passengers because of the risk of collision.
 Within minutes, Gatwick’s only runway had been closed and all flights were suspended,” reports The Guardian.

-This set off a massive response of Police and airport security personnel canvassing the airport and looking for a drone and its pilot.
+This set off a massive response of and airport security personnel canvassing the airport and looking for a drone and its pilot.
 In the meantime, travelers were stuck in the airport, and airplanes circled above unable to land.
-It wasn't until Friday before Gatwick officially reopened and the Gatwick drone drama was over.
-Gatwick Airport had been closed for 33 hours, more than 1,000 flights had been canceled and over 140,000 passengers were affected.
+It wasn’t until Friday before Gatwick officially reopened and the Gatwick drone drama was over.ย Gatwick airport had been closed for 33 hours, more than 1,000 flights had been canceled and over 140,000 passengers were affected.

 170 Gatwick drone sightings, 115 deemed credible